 - Richard Howells, “Celebrities, Saints and Sinners: The Photograph as Holy Relic” in Celebrity Studies, Volume 2, No 2, July 2011, pp. 112-130.
 ISSN 1939-2397, DOI 10.1080/19392397.2011.574866.

 For a complete list of publications, including foreign language translations, please see Richard Howells’ full research profile.

 Expertise and Public Engagement

-“Creation and Creativity: Utopia and Navajo Design”, invited paper given at “The Politics of Utopia: Marxism, Myth and Religion”, jointly organised by the Bakhtin Centre and the Centre for Ernst Bloch Studies at the University of Sheffield, 19 November 2010.
-Funded by the British Academy.
+Recent plenary and keynote speeches include “The Titanic in Modern Memory” keynote lecture at the XXIVth Conference of the International Association for Media and History, Copenhagen, Denmark; “Beyond Bloch: Creation, Creativity and a Utopian Theory of Design” plenary paper given at “No Future”, Institute of Advanced Study, University of Durham; an invited paper: “Creation and Creativity: Utopia and Navajo Design”, invited paper given at “The Politics of Utopia: Marxism, Myth and Religion”, jointly organised by the Bakhtin Centre and the Centre for Ernst Bloch Studies at the University of Sheffield, and Funded by the British Academy.

 He has also accepted invitations to speak at the National Portrait Gallery, London; the Center for the Arts in Society, USA; the UK Film Council; Kenwood House, the National Maritime Museum; the Institute of Ideas; and the King’s College London Arts and Humanities Festival.
 In 2015 he was a Visiting Scholar at St John’s College, University of Oxford, and in 2017 will be a Visiting Fellow at Exeter College, University of Oxford.